arcanistzed/scs/README.md

 #### `defaultTracker(hide = true)`

 This will elegantly hide the default combat tracker from the sidebar.
-An optional Boolean paramter can be used to show the trackeragain, if hidden.
+An optional Boolean parameter can be used to show the tracker again, if hidden.

 #### `startTutorial()`